Dbarlavie/the-office_remote_hybrid_onsite/README.md

 But are there also benefits to working from the business premesis?
 The office?

 The dataset I analysed included a questionnaire answered by 65thousand employees who work on some scale between fully remote to fully on site.
 Among basic details such as gender,age, education and income, they also rated what are the benefits of WFH(working from home) and WBP(working on business premises), and what is their top 3 most important benefits.
-On the basis of the participants traits and wishes and work status, I wanted to try to predict in what kind of format they would work- Remote, Hybrid or OnSite.
+On the basis of the participants traits, wishes and work status, I wanted to try to predict in what kind of format they would work- Remote, Hybrid or OnSite.

 ## Data sources
 WFH Research - https://wfhresearch.com/gswadata/